Apple's data shows a deepening dependence on China as Trump's tariffs loom | MarketScreener

 Few American firms are as tightly bound to Asia's largest economy as Apple.
 Contract factories owned by Hon Hai Precision Industry Co Ltd's Foxconn, Pegatron Corp, Wistron Corp and others employ hundreds of thousands of workers to assemble Apple devices.

-ke models from the iPhone X family of devices, Reuters reported last year (https://reut.rs/2Nw82kJ)
+ake models from the iPhone X family of devices, Reuters reported last yearhttps://reut.rs/2Nw82kJ.

-Apple taps the India operations to avoid steep import duties on iPhones in one of the last fast-growing mobile phone markets on the planet, si
+Apple taps the India operations to avoid steep import duties on iPhones in one of the last fast-growing mobile phone markets on the planet, s

-milar to Apple and Foxconn's move to open a production facility in Brazil (https://reut.rs/2U9IuLj)
+imilar to Apple and Foxconn's move to open a production facility in Brazilhttps://reut.rs/2U9IuLj in 2011.

 And beyond the contract factories, the rest of Apple's suppliers - the companies that sell it chips, glass, aluminium casings, cables, circuit boards and much more - became more concentrated in China.
 Among all supplier locations, 44.9% were in China in 2015, a proportion that rose to 47.6% by 2019, the data showed.